stevendifalco/website_copy/content/authors/admin/_index.md

 - Researchers
 ---

 I am currently pursuing a master’s degree in Natural Resources at the University of Connecticut, where I am studying the human dimensions of roadside vegetation management.
-My research project involved a mail-survey to residents of Connecticut, where we asked different questions to gain an understanding of their attitudes and beliefs towards vegetation management.
-I use spatial analysis to see how attitudes vary based on geographic location.
+My research project involved a survey mailed to residents of Connecticut, to understand public perceptions and opinons towards roadside tree management.
+I used spatial analysis to evaluate how attitudes vary spatially.
 While at UConn, I have honed my skills in ArcGIS/ArcOnline and developed an understanding of statistical softwares such as R, Python, and SPSS.

-Before arriving at UConn, I worked on invasive plant management and native habitat restoration for five years.
-I worked at state, city, and non-profit organizations (mostly) within New York, where I was able to gain a wealth of knowledge on local and regional plant species.
+Before starting my master's, I worked in invasive plant management and native habitat restoration for five years, holding positions at city, state, and non-profit organizations in New York.

 I received my bachelor’s degree from the State University of New York at New Paltz in Biology.
-During my time at SUNY New Paltz, I studied the water quality of the Wallkill River and a tributary that feeds this river.
+During my time at SUNY New Paltz, I studied spatial temporal variability of water quality in an anthropogenically affected river and the effects of soil characteristics on invasive plant success.